 Michele Weiner Davis tells us that one of the secrets of a good marriage is learning to choose battles wisely.
 It’s important to differentiate between small issues and more critical ones.

 Sy and Angela learned that if they could self-regulate and co-regulate during a conflictual conversation, they may learn something new and build empathy for one another.

 In Dr. Gottman’s book The Relationship Cure, he writes:

 “It’s not that these couples don’t get mad or disagree.
 It’s that when they disagree, they’re able to stay connected and engaged with each other.
 Rather than becoming defensive and hurtful, they pepper their disputes with flashes of affection, intense interest, and mutual respect.

 Is it ever too late to save a marriage?
 Not if you want to save it.

 But it requires some sweat equity.
-During their Couples Therapy Intensive, Sy and Angela cried and laughed together… and made a detailed plan that addressed both of their concerns.
+During their Marriage Intensive, Sy and Angela cried and laughed together… and made a detailed plan that addressed both of their concerns.

 They learned about their deepest fears and anxieties and grew closer in the process.
 Their bickering ended.
 The kids noticed and asked them about it.

 Sy told their kids, Paula and Gordon.
 “A marriage is like an investment property.
 It will have an increased value when you invest in what it needs.